 Stay on available trails

 Leave no trace of your visit: Do not eat, drink, smoke, or leave trash.
-It is a good idea to check your pockets before entering caves for miscellanous items that may fall out, such as your cell phone, wallet, keys or trash items.
+It is a good idea to check your pockets before entering caves for miscellaneous items that may fall out, such as your cell phone, wallet, keys, or trash items.

-Observe closures: To protect bats several caves are closed at different times of the year.
-If you see any form of cave life, try not to disturbe it by being quite and not shining your flashlight on it.
+Observe closures: To protect bats, several caves are closed at different times of the year.
+If you see any form of cave life, try not to disturb it by being quite and not shining your flashlight on it.